 I'm really looking forward to it, and I hope others will too.

 Update: The recording is now posted and available.

 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Here's something I thought interesting.
+And I may revise the content as necessary.Here's something I thought interesting.
 I just realized that Max 2008 marks the 25th CF conference I've been selected to speak at.
 I'm not talking about 25 conference, sometimes many years for each: I'm talking about 25 differently named conferences.
 I'll bet some people would be surprised to learn we've even HAD at least 25 differently named national and regional CF conferences over the years. :-) We have, and let's take a look.

 I mentioned last night my delight in learning that I'd been selected to speak at Adobe Max later this year.
 It got me thinking: that was the one remaining major CF conference that I'd not yet spoken to over the last 10 years.
 I mentioned that I'd spoken at the MM and Allaire Devcons before it, but as I looked back in my records (carehart.org/presentations/, and elsewhere), I was surprised to see just how many there had been.

 I can now say that (as of July 2008) I've been selected to speak at: